 There are a lot of decisions that you will need to make during the life of your product.
 You can’t expect to get them all right in the first pass.
 Therefore, it’s important for you to iterate several times throughout the IoT Decision Framework to make sure you find a balance across all the areas.

-The choices you make in each Decision Area and IoT Technology Stack layer will impact all of the other Decision Areas and stack layers.
+Your choices in each Decision Area and IoT Technology Stack layer will impact all of the other Decision Areas and stack layers.
 You’ll need to iterate several times across the framework before you reach a solution that is consistent with all the areas and has considered all the gaps.

 An IoT product is more of a system than a stand-alone product.
 Everything is interconnected.
-By using this framework, you can make sure the decisions you make across all layers are consistent.
+By using this framework, you can make sure your decisions across all layers are consistent.

 What Questions Should I Be Asking at Each Decision Area?

-For example, the questions you’ll need to answer for a brand-new product or MVP will be very different from the questions you’ll need to answer for a mature product or even for a “version 2” product.
+For example, the questions you’ll need to answer for a brand-new product or MVP will differ greatly from those you’ll need to answer for a mature product or even for a “version 2” product.

-My IoT framework is intended as a tool to help you organize your thoughts and come up with the questions you need to answer as you develop your product strategy.
+I designed the IoT framework as a tool to help you organize your thoughts and come up with the questions you need to answer as you develop your product strategy.

 By the way, if you need more help figuring out the questions to ask or would like to go deeper, I recommend you check out my IoT courses for Product Managers.
 All of my IoT courses (either online or in-person) are built around the IoT Decision Framework as a way to help you and your team get a grip on your IoT product strategy quickly.